arijitdey1/Clustering-based-EOAS/README.md

 The file feature extraction.py contains the code for feature extraction using LPC and LPCC.
 For an example SAVEE_FEATURE_EXTRACTION.csv file contains the extracted features of SAVEE dataset having dimension of 480 X 730.
 The function readWavFile(wav) will read the .wav files.
 The folder should be in a certain format to read all these files.
-Next work is generation of clusters where no. of population is 15 and no of cluster center is 5.
+Next work is generation of clusters where two parameters, number of initial of population is set to 15 and the no of cluster centers is chosen as 5.
+This results 5 binarized standard solution vectors which are to be fed to further optimization algorithm.

-After execution of this stage, one CSV is generated which is having a dimension of 5 X 730.
-We will run the code twice and get two CSV files.
-The both the CSV files will work as the initialized population for both the feature selection algorithms ASO and EO.
+Thus both ASO and EO are fed with clustering-based population with number of clusters equals to 5, for each case.
+ASO and EO further optimize their respective clustering-based population.
 After execution of this stage we have to note the top twenty solutions with the accuracies for both the optimization algorithms and save them to a CSV file.
 We have uploaded two CSV files named as BestPopulationEO.csv and BestPopulationASO.csv, where both the optimized best population is stored.
 Finally the CSV file having the dimension of 40 X 730 will enter into the AWCM part and optimal solution will be obtained.